 The second day of the conference highlighted AEI Housing Center research regarding claims of systemic racism in housing.
 Mr. Pinto and AEI’s Tobias J. Peter focused on the 2018 Brookings Institution study “The devaluation of assets in Black neighborhoods,” Freddie Mac’s research note “Racial and ethnic valuation gaps in home purchase appraisals,” and The Markup/Associated Press report “How we investigated racial disparities in federal mortgage data.”

 These analyses attribute large race-based differences in home values, home purchase appraisals, and mortgage decline rates to widespread racial bias, but the AEI Housing Center finds they are actually due largely to socioeconomic status (SES) differences.
-Recognizing SES factors is key to addressing systemic disadvantage.
+Recognizing SES factors is key to addressing systemic disadvantages.